2017 FIBA Under-17 Women's Oceania Championship

-The 2017 FIBA Oceania Under-17 Women's Championship was an international under-17 basketball tournament held from 10–15 July 2017 by FIBA Oceania in Hagåtña, Guam.
-Australia defeated New Zealand in the Finals, 81–60.
-Both teams will now move on to the 2018 FIBA Under-18 Women's Asian Championship, which in turn the qualifying tournament for the 2019 FIBA Under-19 Women's Basketball World Cup.
+The 2017 FIBA Under-17 Women's Oceania Championship was an international under-17 women's basketball tournament held from 10 to 15 July 2017 by FIBA Oceania in Hagåtña, Guam.
+Australia defeated New Zealand in the Finals, 81–60, to take the gold medal and their eighth consecutive U17 title.
+Both teams qualified for the 2018 FIBA Under-18 Women's Asian Championship which in turn was the qualifying tournament for the 2019 FIBA Under-19 Women's Basketball World Cup.

-Hosts Selection
+Hosts selection

 On 23 September 2016, FIBA Oceania announced during their Board Meeting that Guam was to host the tournament.
 The Calvo Field House of the University of Guam in Hagåtña was the main venue for the championship.

 Participating teams

 On 13 April 2017, the following teams confirmed their participation to the main tournament:

 Draw

 On 12 May 2017, the draw for the main tournament was held in Hagåtña, Guam.